taroooyan/bg-wiki/How-to-setup-build-environment-on-Mac-OS-X.md

 Download the xloader.zip ; unzip; the XLoader folder includes avrdude files]

-Edit the file DEVICES.TXT in the XLoader folder.
-[A text code editor may be better than Windows Notepad for this?]
+There is a file named DEVICES.TXT in the XLoader folder.
+[If to edit, a text code editor may be better than Windows Notepad.
+However editing this file necessary?
+(When stuck RTM and ask support.
+If still in doubt ask your local help?)]